A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Introduction

 \end{enumerate}

 The rest of this paper is organized as follows.
 Section~\ref{SectionII} reviews preliminaries on classical variational inference-based learned compression, RDP-based perceptual compression, and a brief introduction to synonymity-based semantic information theory.
-Section~\ref{SectionIII} reformalizes perceptual reconstruction via a synset-based formulation and introduces the synonymous source coding architecture.
-Section~\ref{SectionIV} presents the synonymous variational inference framework and the synonymous variational lower bound, including conditions for lossless representation.
-Section~\ref{SectionV} establishes the synonymous likelihood lemma, derives the emergence of the distributional divergence term, and interprets the synonymous RDP tradeoff.
-Section~\ref{SectionVI} provides discussions for the relationships between the proposed synonymous source coding and the existing compression techniques, and Section~\ref{SectionVII} concludes this paper.
+Section~\ref{SectionIII} { reformulates} perceptual reconstruction via a synset-based formulation and introduces the synonymous source coding architecture.
+Section~\ref{SectionIV} presents the synonymous variational inference framework and the synonymous variational lower bound, including conditions for lossless representation. { Section~\ref{SectionV} establishes the synonymous likelihood lemma, derives the emergence of the distributional divergence term, presents the synonymous source coding rate characterization, and interprets its Jensen-limit connection to the synonymous RDP tradeoff.} Section~\ref{SectionVI} provides discussions for the relationships between the proposed synonymous source coding and the existing compression techniques, and Section~\ref{SectionVII} concludes this paper.